department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

                 </li>
               </ul>
               <div>
-                \*You must get your mortgage payoff or account statement on your own.
-VA can’t get this information on your behalf because of privacy laws.
+                \<strong>*You must get your mortgage payoff or account statement on your own.</strong>VA can’t get this information on your behalf because of privacy laws.
 Find out more about how to get your mortgage payoff or account statement.
                 <br>
                 <br>
-                \**This should be different than the address to which your monthly payments are sent.
+                \<strong>**This should be different than the address to which your monthly payments are sent</strong>.
                   </div>
          <li className="process-step list-four">
              Send your documents to VA Claims by fax or by mail: